 Record your song videos with live piano accompaniment if possible.
-If it is not possible to work with a live accompanist due to COVID-19, or if you do not otherwise have access to a live accompanist, you may use pre-recorded piano accompaniment (no synthesize orchestra tracks), self-accompany, or not use accompaniment.
+If it is not possible to work with a live accompanist, you may use pre-recorded piano accompaniment (no synthesized orchestra tracks), self-accompany, or sing a cappella (without accompaniment), although singing a cappella should be a last resort.

 Consider if you can ask a pianist to record an audio track for you to sing along to in your video.
-If you do not work with or know an accompanist, ask for suggestions from teachers, houses of worship, arts/culture organizations, or family/friends in your community (or contact GSA and we will try to connect you with an accompanist who can record a track for you).
+If you do not have access to or know an accompanist, ask for suggestions from teachers, houses of worship, arts/culture organizations, or family/friends in your community (or contact GSA and we will try to connect you with an accompanist who can record a track for you).
 You can also research programs that provide pre-recorded accompaniment, such as Appcompanist and Acapella Maker.